rkshthg/rkshthg/README.md

 * Azure Data Fundamentals, Microsoft
 * SQL & Databases Bootcamp, Udemy

-## Extracurricular Activities

-* **Associate Vice President Education - Scarlet Speakers Club, Toastmasters International**
-    * Assisted VPE in organizing and leading club meetings.
-    * Developed organizational, planning, and mentoring skills.

 ## Get in Touch

-I'm eager to connect with other data professionals and learn from their experiences.
+I'm eager to connect with other data professionals and learn from your experiences.
 I'm always open to discussing new opportunities and collaborations.
 Feel free to reach out!

 ## Thanks for visiting!